LMT (company): Main products

 While subscription based telephone services are the most prominent product of LMT, prepaid plans (LMT Karte) are also provided, along with a variety of data plans aimed at tablets and computers.
 As of June 2014, three mobile internet tiers are available for whole households consisting of unlimited data, with the top tier not imposing any arbitrary speed restrictions for the transfer.

 Events

 LMT has been a major sponsor of the LMT Smart Future Conference since 2016.
 The conference purports to bring “experts across multiple industries and disciplines” to the VEF Kultūras pils in Riga each year.

-Speakers have included Culture Minister Dace Melbarde, Journalist Ilze Jaunalksne and Emojipedia founder Jeremy Burge.
+Speakers have included former Culture Minister Dace Melbarde, journalist Ilze Jaunalksne and Emojipedia founder Jeremy Burge.

 Patron of the University of Latvia

-The Latvian mobile phone is a silver patron of the University of Latvia Foundation.
-Has been supporting the University of Latvia since 2007 by donating to exact science projects and providing conferences and forums.
+LMT is a silver patron of the University of Latvia Foundation.
+The company has been supporting the University of Latvia since 2007 by donating to exact sciences projects and providing conferences and forums.
 The direction of support is research and development of the learning environment.